 Hulu may be down

-It’s not unusual for the whole Hulu service to go down, or for it to go down just for specific users.
+It’s not unusual for the whole Hulu service to go down or for it to go down just for specific users.
 Before you try some at-home fixes, make sure the problem isn’t out of your hands and in the hands of Hulu technicians.
-A good site to use to check for outages is DownDetector.com.
-On the site, you can check out a live outage map and read complaints from other users.
+An excellent site to check for outages is DownDetector.com.
+While there, you can check out a live outage map and read complaints from other viewers.
 A quick search for #huludown or #hulu on Twitter will often let you know if there are problems in a pinch, too.

 Quick fixes for Hulu problems

-Now that you’re sure you’re not facing a problem that’s caused by Hulu, you can try some at-home remedies.
-Give these a shot.
-If one doesn’t work move on to the next until you find a solution.
+If you’re now sure that you don’t have a problem caused by Hulu, you can try some at-home remedies.
+Try these out— and if one doesn’t work, move on to the next until you find something that works..

 A more advanced fix

-If your connection isn’t fast enough, you may need to turn off other devices that could be hogging the internet while you watch Hulu.
+Chances are that other devices could be stealing all the internet while you’re trying to watch Hulu if your connection isn’t up to snuff.
 If you’re using Wi-Fi, you may try connecting your device directly to the router using an Ethernet cable or adding a Wi-Fi repeater to your network to get rid of signal dead zones.